FeliceG/p2/README.md

 ## Live URL
 <http://p2.felicenapolitano.me>

-##Descritpion
+##Description
-The website will generate a password of a selected number of words up to 8 randomly selected words.
-The user can select additional characters to add to the password such as @, #, $, %, &, *, +.
+The website generates a password of a selected number of words up to 11 randomly selected items, which can be a combination of words, numbers, and symbols.
+In addition, the user can select to see the password in words and images for those who are visually-oriented.

 ##Demo
-No demo required for this first project.
+screencast.com/t/Na6eBcq9dCX

 ##Details for teaching team
 No login required.